DataMigrators/nextgen.mettleci.io/docs/flow-analysis/flow-rules.md

 #### Description

-Developers occasionally hard code database credentials into their jobs.
+Developers occasionally hard code database credentials into their flows.
 These will cause job failures when deploying to a different project or server.

 #### Actions